A reputation - 120 years in the making

 Working with schools

 The School of Geography has been home to the Geographical Association’s East London branch since its launch in January 2014.
 We hold free events for students and teachers and provide subject updates as well as opportunities for networking.
 Our students work with the Royal Geographical Society (with IBG) to act as ambassadors in schools to promote the study of geography.
-A new student mentoring scheme – Stepping Stones – launched in January 2015 and involves current students working with local schools to share their enthusiasm for the study of geography and environmental science.
+A student mentoring scheme called Stepping Stones launched in January 2015 which involves current students working with three local schools to share their enthusiasm for the study of geography and environmental science.
+Some pupils who participated in the scheme in the past couple of years are now undergraduate students in the School of Geography.

 Even before you arrive at Queen Mary, we aim to ease the transition from home to university life.
 Our Springboards team of current undergraduates will be at Welcome Week and online to answer any questions that you might have – however big or small.
 We also place an academic tutorial system at the centre of our teaching so that, in addition to lectures and seminars, you'll meet regularly in small groups with a personal academic tutor.